phivk/hyper-video-template/README.md

 Hi 👋 This is a hackable template for creating Hypervideo experiences using Vue.

-Originally developed for the Human Machine Interface module at [Internationale Filmschule Köln](https://www.filmschule.de/en).
+Originally developed for the Human Machine Interface course at [Internationale Filmschule Köln](https://www.filmschule.de/en), April 2023.

 Based on a Vue 3 and Vite Template, scaffolded via